databricks/spark-xml/README.md

 * `excludeAttribute` : Whether you want to exclude attributes in elements or not.
 Default is false.
 * `treatEmptyValuesAsNulls` : (DEPRECATED: use `nullValue` set to `""`) Whether you want to treat whitespaces as a null value.
 Default is false
 * `mode`: The mode for dealing with corrupt records during parsing.
 Default is `PERMISSIVE`.
+  * `PERMISSIVE` :
-  * `PERMISSIVE` : sets other fields to `null` when it meets a corrupted record, and puts the malformed string into a new field configured by `columnNameOfCorruptRecord`.
-When a schema is set by user, it sets `null` for extra fields.
+    * When it encounters a corrupted record, it sets all fields to `null` and puts the malformed string into a new field configured by `columnNameOfCorruptRecord`.
+    * When it encounters a field of the wrong datatype, it sets the offending field to `null` and (if the `columnNameOfCorruptFields` option was specified) adds the xpath of the offending field to the list specified by `columnNameOfCorruptFields`.
+    * When a schema is set by the user and the `columnNameOfExtraFields` option IS NOT set, then all extra fields are dropped.
+    * When a schema is set by the user and the `columnNameOfExtraFields` option IS set, then the xpaths of all extra fields are stored in a list specified by `columnNameOfExtraFields`.
   * `DROPMALFORMED` : ignores the whole corrupted records.
   * `FAILFAST` : throws an exception when it meets corrupted records.
-* `columnNameOfCorruptRecord`: The name of new field where malformed strings are stored.
+* `columnNameOfCorruptRecord`: The name of new field where malformed records are stored.
 Default is `_corrupt_record`.
+* `columnNameOfCorruptFields`: The name of new field which contains the xpaths of fields that failed to parse to their correct datatypes.
+This feature is disabled by default; you must supply a value if you want it enabled.
+Only works when mode is set to `PERMISSIVE`.
+* `columnNameOfExtraFields`: The name of new field which contains the xpaths of fields present in the data but not in the schema.
+This feature is disabled by default; you must supply a value if you want it enabled.
+Only works when mode is set to `PERMISSIVE`.
+Extra elements are not traversed during parsing, so if your data contains nested extra fields then you'll only get an xpath to the base extra field (not xpaths for all its leaves).
+* `timestampFormat`: A string representing the timestamp format within your XML, as specified by [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) specs.
+Default is `yyyy-MM-dd HH:mm:ss.S`.
+* `dateFormat`: A string representing the date format within your XML, as specified by [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) specs.
+Default is `yyyy-MM-dd`.
 * `attributePrefix`: The prefix for attributes so that we can differentiate attributes and elements.
 This will be the prefix for field names.
 Default is `_`.
 * `valueTag`: The tag used for the value when there are attributes in the element having no child.
 Default is `_VALUE`.
 * `charset`: Defaults to 'UTF-8' but can be set to other valid charset names